massimobonanni/StorageContentPlatform/README.md

 * the platform needs daily statistics on the number of contents available, and on the space occupied;

 ## Architecture
-The following image describe the solution architecture:
+The following image describes the solution architecture:

 ![The solution architecture](Documentation/Images/Architecture.png)